karl-sjogren/umbraco-aspire/README.md

 A few extra metrics are reported through OpenTelemetry, these are setup in `src/Umbraco.Aspire.OpenTelemetry`.

+## Publishing to Azure

+Currently Aspire will always publish projects as containers, and this is a bit problematic for now.
+This is the next thing to get working.

 ## Aspire commands

 A few custom commands have been added to Aspire that suits my current